lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 ~~~~~~~~~~~~~~~~~~~

-This section discusses a proposal for a new data type which should be used for input and output variables of FMU-QS.
+This section discusses a proposal for a new data type which should be used for input and output variables of FMU-QSS.
-FMU-QSS is an FMU which uses QSS to integrate an imported FMU for Model Exchange (FMU-ME).
+FMU-QSS is an FMU which uses QSS to integrate an imported FMU for model exchange (FMU-ME).
-We propose that an FMU-QSS communicates with other FMUs using a SmoothToken data type.
+We propose that FMU-QSS communicates with other FMUs using a SmoothToken data type.

 A smooth token is a timestamped event that has a real value (approximated as a double) that represents the current sample of a real-valued smooth signal.
 But in addition to the sample value, the smooth token contains zero or more derivatives, representing the value of a function of time at a particular time.
-For example, in the figure below, a regular FMU has a real input :math:`u` and a real output :math:`y`, a smooth token of the input variable will be a variable :math:`u^*=[u, nds, du/dt, d^2u/dt^2, t_u]`,
+For example, in the figure below, FMU-ME has a real input :math:`u` and a real output :math:`y`.
+A smooth token of the input variable will be a variable :math:`u^*=[u, nds, du/dt, d^2u/dt^2, t_u]`,
-where :math:`nds` is a parameter that defines the number of derivatives which will be present in the smooth token.
-In this example where :math:`nds=2`, :math:`du/dt`, and :math:`d^2u/dt^2` are first and second input derivatives with respect to time. :math:`t_u` is the time at which :math:`u^*` was evaluated.
-If :math:`u^*` has a discontinuity at :math:`t_u`, then the derivatives are the derivatives from above, e.g, for :math:`t^-> t_u`, with :math:`t > t_u`.
+where :math:`nds` is a parameter that defines the number of input derivatives present in the smooth token.
+In this example `nds` equals 2.
+Hence :math:`du/dt`, and :math:`d^2u/dt^2` are first and second input derivatives with respect to time. :math:`t_u` is the time at which :math:`u^*` was evaluated.
+If :math:`u^*` has a discontinuity at :math:`t_u`, then the derivatives are the derivatives from above.

-At runtime, FMU-QSS will receive :math:`u^*`, and convert it to a real signal :math:`y_s` using a SmoothToken to Double method.
+At runtime, FMU-QSS will receive :math:`u^*` and convert it to a real signal :math:`y_s` using a SmoothToken to Double method.
 The real signal  is computed as  :math:`y_s = u + du/dt * (t - t_u) + ½ * d^2u/dt^2 *(t-t_u)^2`, with :math:`t` being the current time, and :math:`t_u` being the time stamped of the input signal.

 .. _fig-fmu-qss:

 .. figure:: img/fmu-qss.*
-   :scale: 35 %
+   :scale: 55 %

 For now given an FMU which has a real input signal, FMU-QSS will assume that the master algorithm provides it with the value and zero or more derivatives of the input signal.
-FMU-QSS will convert this signal into a real signal prior to setting it in the regular FMU.
+FMU-QSS will convert this signal into a real signal prior to setting it in FMU-ME.
 To avoid frequent changes in the input signal, each input signal will have a quantum defined.
 The quantum :math:`dq` will be computed at runtime as
     :math:`dq = relTol * u^-`,